quii/learn-go-with-tests/context.md

 It's important that you derive your contexts so that cancellations are propagated throughout the call stack for a given request.

-What we do is derive a new `cancellingCtx` from our `request` which returns us a `cancel` function.
+What we do is derive a new `cancelingCtx` from our `request` which returns us a `cancel` function.
 We then schedule that function to be called in 5 milliseconds by using `time.AfterFunc`.
 Finally we use this new context in our request by calling `request.WithContext`.

 ## Try to run the test